Vyral/justin-udy/_posts/2022-03-29-should-you-own-property-in-a-rising-market.md

 {% include excerpt.html %}

-{% include pullquote.html %}

 In a growing market where prices and interest rates are increasing, does it make sense to be a landlord or homeowner?
 Home prices rose 26.9% last year in Salt Lake County alone.
 We saw interest rates climb again recently, and they’ll continue to trend upward.
-Today I’m discussing this topic and sharing a few reasons why it still makes sense to own a property, even in an inflated market.
+Today I'll discuss that question and and share a few reasons why it still makes sense to own a property, even in an inflated market.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video:**